Minyanville

 Minyanville was started in 2002 by Todd Harrison, who had been a trader, fund manager, and senior executive on Wall Street, with such firms as Morgan Stanley and Galleon Group.
-In July 2000, Harrison's first financial column appeared on TheStreet.com, which he wrote as a favor for a former colleague who was going on vacation.
+In July 2000, Harrison's first financial column appeared on TheStreet.com, which he wrote as a favour for a former colleague who was going on vacation.
 Harrison says his bearish commentary on tech stocks resonated with readers, and he soon became a featured columnist.